securitybunker/databunker/README.md

 ## Integrity and confidentiality

 **All personal data is encrypted**.
 An audit log is written for all operations with personal records.
-All-access to Data Bunker API is done using an **HTTPS SSL certificate**.
-Enterprise version supports Shamir's Secret Sharing algorithm to split the master key into a number of keys.
-A number of keys (that can be saved in different hands in the organization) are required to bring up the system.
+Any request using Databunker API is done with **HTTPS SSL certificate**.
+The enterprise version supports Shamir's Secret Sharing algorithm to split the master key into a number of keys.
+A number of keys (that can be saved in different hands in the organization) are required to bring the system up.

 ## NOTE